 The open space ground consists of numerous numbers of statues and the wall paintings of Lord Krishna, Goddess Radha, and many more legendary characters.
 The large numbers of devotees also show some major interest in the Lilas which are presented in the temple.

-The temple consists of the musical fountain which attracts the visitors from different parts of the world.
-According to the bhajans and the Kirtans, the colorful water turns accordingly to the beats and the tunes.
-The most prominent Lilas of the city are the Rasalila and Govardhan Lila.
+The temple consists of the musical fountain which attracts visitors from different parts of the world.
+According to the bhajans and the Kirtans, the colorful water turns according to the beats and the tunes.
+The most prominent Lilas of the city is the Rasalila and Govardhan Lila.

 ISKCON temple or the Krishna Balaram Temple

 Bhaktivedanta Swami Prabhupada.
 The area is widely stretched and is well maintained in which many houses and compounds have been made.
-There are lots of rooms which draw the message of the Swami Prabhupada through the books he had written, bhakti and the pictures which are all centered in love for his Lord Krishna.
+There are lots of rooms that draw the message of the Swami Prabhupada through the books he had written, bhakti, and the pictures which are all centered in love for his Lord Krishna.